 The Washington Redskins announced on May 16, 2018, that they have named Brian Lafemina as the team’s President of Business Operations and Chief Operating Officer.

 Doug Williams was named as the Redskins' Senior Vice President of Player Personnel on June 13, 2017, after initially returning to the team as a personnel executive in February 2014.
 In his current role, one of the most celebrated athletes in franchise history now helps to lead and guide the efforts of the team's personnel department across the pro and collegiate scouting ranks.

 Senior Vice President Of Football Operations/General Counsel

-Schaffer was promoted to his current role as Senior Vice President of Football Operations on June 13, 2017, and has taken on more of a leadership and oversight role within the club’s personnel department.
-He remains the club’s chief contract negotiator and is responsible for the strategic planning, management, and forecasting of the Redskins’ salary cap and cash budgets.
+Schaffer was promoted to his current role as Senior Vice President of Football Operations on June 13, 2017, and now assumes a larger role in the leadership and oversight of the team’s personnel department.
+He remains the club’s chief contract negotiator and is responsible for the strategic planning, management and forecasting of the Redskins’ salary cap and cash budgets.